 3. TSHI: TSH Index

-- If secondary hypothyroidism is mild (TSH is not completely suppressed and the gland is still producing T4 hormone in reference range), TSH suppression could be temporary, perhaps caused by medications or substances that reduce TSH (such as corticosteroids), fasting (calorie-deficient or protein-deficient diets), or a severe illness.
+- If secondary hypothyroidism is mild, TSH suppression could be temporary, perhaps caused by medications or substances that reduce TSH (such as corticosteroids), fasting (calorie-deficient or protein-deficient diets), or a severe illness.

 - If the patient has moderate to excessive thyroid gland secretion and very low TSH secretion, this will also result in a low TSHI.
 It can make one suspect either:

 - a) Graves’ disease (TSH-Receptor antibodies can stimulate the gland instead of TSH, and meanwhile, TSHR stimulating antibodies can interfere with the pituitary ultrashort feedback loop and trick the pituitary into lowering its secretion rate, see ref.
 7 and our article outlining research on TSAb effects on TSH)

 - Normally, TSH is more powerfully suppressed by FT4 than FT3.
-If a person is taking T4 monotherapy and is a poor converter, their low T3 is not capable of causing their TSH to rise.
+If a person is taking T4 monotherapy and is a poor converter, their isolated low T3 is not capable of causing their TSH to rise.
 The pituitary is sensitive to the thyroid hormone that dominates, and in most cases, especially in T4 monotherapy, T4 is dominant.
-When T4 dominates, a lower T3 will be ignored by the pituitary.
-Meanwhile organs and tissues that largely depend on FT3 in blood can suffer a T3 deficiency.
-(It is a common problem for patients on T4 monotherapy to have their lower T3 ignored when the doctor judges their therapy only by their TSH.)
+When T4 dominates, a lower T3 will be usually be ignored by the pituitary.

 - a) Resistance to thyroid hormone (relatively rare) — RTH — thyroid hormone receptor insensitivity to thyroid hormones in the pituitary.
 If the TSH is not being suppressed despite higher levels of thyroid hormone, it will report a high TTSI.